aercolino/enzymes3/nzymes-manual.md

 * `$content` is a string with injections

 * `$origin` is the ID of the current post, i.e. the post you want to consider the `$content` as belonging to.
-It will be used as the implicit / relative origin for all the enzyme into `$content`.
+It will be used as the implicit / relative origin for all the enzymes into `$content`.

     * use `Nzymes_Engine::GLOBAL_POST` (default) to specify that you want to use whatever is the currently global post
     * use `Nzymes_Engine::NO_POST` to specify that you really don’t want any post